What is a resilient workplace?

 The foundation of a resilient workplace is creating an ecosystem of spaces.
 An ecosystem of spaces offers individuals and groups a range of settings within the workplace to perform their best work.
 Employees should be able to find appropriate spaces to collaborate, focus, learn, socialize, and rejuvenate at different points in their day.
 The following key areas should be addressed within the ecosystem:

 The workplace should encourage regular movement throughout the day and offer options for people to work in sitting, standing or lounge postures.

 Spaces should enable quality interactions with teams that are both local and distributed across continents and time zones, supporting both digital and analog communication.

 The work environment should provide places that offer varying ways to achieve privacy, in both open and enclosed spaces.
 Privacy is important to all workers and a vital component of both focus and rejuvenation, which are essential to employee engagement.

 If you would like to learn more about creating a resilient workplace, read our blog post Red Thread Boston Moves to 101 Seaport: The Story of Our Journey.
-It’s a great piece about how we created our own high-functioning workplace for our people.
+It’s a great piece about how we underwent our own workplace transformation for our people.